Phase Transitions in Bandits with Switching Constraints: Unit Switching Costs

-Note that the number of switches stated in Corollary \ref{cor:sc} refers to the maximum number of switches that a policy can make.
-While \cite{cesa2013online} and \cite{perchet2016batched} have proposed policies that achieve $\tilde{O}(\sqrt T)$ regret with $O(\log\log T)$ switches, no prior work has answered the question that how many switches are \textit{necessary} for a near-optimal learning policy in MAB.
-To the best of our knowledge, we are the first one to show $\Omega(\log\log T)$ lower bound on the number of switches.
+Note that the number of switches stated in \pref{cor:sc} refers to the maximum number of switches that a policy can make.
+While \cite{cesa2013online} has proposed policies that achieve $\wt{\cO}(\sqrt{KT})$ (near-optimal) regret with $\cO(K\log\log T)$ switches, no prior work has answered the question of how many switches are \textit{necessary} for a near-optimal learning policy in \MAB.
+To the best of our knowledge, this paper is the first to show $\Omega(K\log\log T)$ lower bound on the number of switches.